isotopp/isotopp.github.io/content/posts/2022-10-25-proper-o11y-for-mysql.md

 We get to see the Query plan that ran, in the context of the application code (two spans up) that asked for data, with timings.
 We get to attribute SQL runtime, and result processing time in the application, easily, because we get to see if the database SQL runtime span fills all of the SQL query processing span, or if there is additional time that is only visible in the application.
 This could only be result processing that was not marked up properly.

-We get do see pages requested from disk (before hitting the cache) and actual IO generated (cache misses) for each query.
+We get to see pages requested from disk (before hitting the cache) and actual IO generated (cache misses) for each query.
-That allows us to see understand for queries that have a good plan, but are slow, why this is.
+That allows us to see queries that have a good plan, but are slow, and understand why this is.
 With optional locking and wait information, we'd see more of that, for cases where this is not caused by IO but contention.

 And, as a side benefit, a page# stream before and after the cache also allows us to determine the working set size of the database (for one query, for a subset of queries or for all queries), and to calculate ideal cache and instance sizes.